Last updated on April 22nd, 2022 at 12:03 pm

 Has it not become a trend to explore, experiment, and break the conventions, to discover and invent?
 That has spread to all industries and sectors, and when the same fashion grew into the advertising sector, new platforms were created to ease the process.
 One such technological innovation is Header Bidding which eventually overcame the drawbacks of the Waterfall model.
 Waterfall, what you might know as the daisy chain or waterfall tags, is a process that a publisher makes use of to sell all remnant inventory.
-When a publisher has not been able to sell its premium ad slots that are usually reserved for direct ad sales between the publisher’s internal sales team and advertisers, Waterfall comes to their rescue.
+When a publisher has not been able to sell its premium ad slots that are usually reserved for direct ad sales between the publisher’s internal sales team and advertisers, Waterfall comes to its rescue.
 The process goes when demand sources are initiated one at a time, then one after another, and this recurring selling inventory is just why they are called Waterfall.
 Header Bidding is known to be a much cleaner and better tech integration between revenue partners, ad tech companies, and publishers relatively.
-One might also have heard of the same as advance bidding or pre-bidding, irrespective, it is an advanced programmatic technique, where publishers offer inventory to a number of ad exchanges simultaneously before making calls to their ad servers.
+One might also have heard of the same as advance bidding or pre-bidding, irrespective, it is an advanced programmatic technique, where publishers offer inventory to several ad exchanges simultaneously before making calls to their ad servers.
 The basic idea behind the same is that by letting a couple of demand sources bid at the same time, publishers may get an opportunity to increase their revenue.
 Here are we doing a comparative study between Header bidding vs waterfall from a publisher’s perspective.

 Header Bidding vs Waterfall: Benefits